 Proof of tuition fee payments to the Home Office

-This page provides a brief guide to using a Certificate of Acceptance for Studies (CAS) from Imperial College London to prove tuition fees payments made to the College to the United Kingdom Visas and Immigration section of the Home Office.
+This page provides a brief guide to using a Confirmation of Acceptance for Studies (CAS) from Imperial College London to prove tuition fees payments made to the College to the United Kingdom Visas and Immigration section of the Home Office.

 Imperial College London will not be able to issue new students with a CAS until they have: